25+ LinkedIn Connection Message Templates That Get Accepted

 Target active LinkedIn users.
 Look for recent posts, comments, or profile updates.
 These signals indicate they regularly check the platform and are more likely to see your request quickly.

 Focus on quality over quantity.
-Ten well-researched, personalized requests outperform 50 generic messages every time.
+Ten well-researched, personalized requests start more real conversations than 50 generic blasts.

 How to craft personalized LinkedIn connection messages?